s-christian/pwnts/README.md

 A Red Team tool for scoring during exercises and competitions.

-**Pwnts** is a web application consisting of a publicly-accessible scoreboard and a private, Red Teams-only [Golang](https://golang.org/) binary Agent generator.
+**Pwnts** is both an Agent callback server and a web application consisting of a publicly-accessible scoreboard and a private, Red Teams-only [Golang](https://golang.org/) binary Agent generator.

 ## Premise